For information regarding checkup appointments tips and guidelines, refer to the following:

-Here are some tips and guidelines to help you when scheduling and preparing for each checkup appointment.
+Here are some tips and guidelines to help you when scheduling and preparing for each checkup and appointment.

 Use the treatment plan paperwork to educate patients